Progesterone: Reproductive system

 Progesterone has key effects via non-genomic signalling on human sperm as they migrate through the female reproductive tract before fertilization occurs, though the receptor(s) as yet remain unidentified.
-Detailed characterisation of the events occurring in sperm in response to progesterone has elucidated certain events including intracellular calcium transients and maintained changes, slow calcium oscillations, now thought to possibly regulate motility.
+Detailed characterization of the events occurring in sperm in response to progesterone has explained certain events including intracellular calcium transients and maintained changes, slow calcium oscillations, now thought to possibly regulate motility.
 It is produced by the ovaries.
 Progesterone has also been shown to demonstrate effects on octopus spermatozoa.

 Progesterone is sometimes called the "hormone of pregnancy", and it has many roles relating to the development of the fetus: